Water kefir is extremely easy to make, and one of the fastest fermentation you can make at home.

-- Cover the jar with fabric and let it ferment at room temperature
+- Cover the opening of the jar with the cloth cover and let ferment at room temperature.

 - Filter using a sieve.
-Then separate the kefir grains from the fruits (keep them for your next batch!)
+Separate the kefir grains from the fruits (keep them for your next batch!)

-- Flavour.
-Your Water Kefir is ready to be tasted as is or can be flavoured using fruits, juice, herbal teas...
-Add up to 15% of flavouring based on the volume of water kefir
+- Your water kefir can be consumed as is, or can be flavoured using fruits, juice, herbal teas, etc. Add up to 15% of flavouring based on the volume of your kefir.

-- Bottle and store for 24 hours at room temperature before refrigerating (watch for pressure, it's alive)
+- Bottle in pressure-resistant bottles and store for 24 hours at room temperature before refrigerating (watch out for the pressure, it's alive!)

-Your kefir grains need regular feeding.
-It's best if you have some fermenting at any given time.
+Your water kefir grains need regular feeding.
+It's best if you let them continually ferment fresh kefir.

-To retain for a longer period, rinse the grains, allowing them to drain into a sieve for a few minutes, then freeze them in a hermetically-sealed plastic bag.
+To keep them in dormancy for a longer period, rinse the grains, drain into a sieve for a few minutes, then freeze in a hermetically-sealed plastic bag.

-Water Kefir Grains are sensitive to other ingredients.
-Here is some advice.
+Water kefir grains are sensitive to other ingredients.
+Here is our advice for keeping them strong.

 If your water is chlorinated, allow chlorine to evaporate in the jar for an hour or two.
 Water kefir grains like mineral-rich water, whereas distilled or filtered water can slow their growth.